ContextMapper/context-mapper-examples/src/main/cml/architectural-refactorings/AR-02-Split-Bounded-Context-by-Features/README.md

 }

 /**
- * A new bounded context created by the 'Split Bounded Context by Use Cases' refactoring applied to 'example-input.cml'.
+ * A new bounded context created by the 'Split Bounded Context by Features' refactoring applied to 'example-input.cml'.
  *
  * Note that the refactoring does not produce meaningful bounded context names.
 You can use the 'Rename Element' refactoring (SHIFT-ALT-R)
  * to rename the new aggregate.